 In the recent years, we've found bully netting for lobster at night to become more popular, primarily because day time bully netting requires scuba gear and jumping into sometimes muddy shark infested waters (especially in the beginning of the season when everyone is out).
 Bully netting at night with lights seems to be the safer, cheaper, and easier alternative to fill your bag with spiny lobster.
 If you don't believe me - check out this photo below a fellow bully netter sent us.
 Luckily he was in his boat when he saw this shark.

 Where Do You Bully Net Lobster?

-The most common location for bully netting lobster is in the Florida Keys.
-Other spiny lobster locations include California and the Caribbean, where they also utilize a hoop net or “bully net” to catch lobster.
+You can bully net lobster in the Florida Keys, California, and the Caribbean.
+Bully netters commonly use a hoop net or “bully net” to catch lobster.
 The rules and regulations vary from place to place, but there is typically a minimum carapace length requirement.
 The carapace is the dorsal (upper) shell of the exoskeleton of the spiny lobster.

 What Time of Year is Best for Bully Netting?

-The bully netting mini season opens up for two days; the last consecutive Wednesday and Thursday in July.
+The mini season for bully netting lobster opens up for two days; the last consecutive Wednesday and Thursday in July.
 The mini season opens at midnight (12:00 AM) on Wednesday morning and ends at 11:59 PM Thursday, or technically midnight Friday morning.

 Once the mini season is over, the regular commercial and recreational lobstering season starts August 6th and continues through the end of March.
 The limit in the Florida Keys is currently 6 spiny lobster per person in Monroe County and Biscayne National Park, but 12 per person for the remainder of Florida.